Why You Can’t Stop Overthinking, Even When Life Feels Fine

 A lot of times, we believe that if only we get enough information, then we can solve how we feel.
 Essentially, it is the belief that overthinking can be solved with more knowledge, so we can think about it in a more informed way.
 But this actually strengthens the overthinking pattern.

-For some of us, “thinking” and “intellectualizing” is our only tools to solving our problems.
+For some of us, “thinking” and “intellectualizing” are our only tools to solving our problems.
 So we end up doubling down on overthinking.
-What we actually need to do is to build new tools on how to connect to our emotions and deep-seated traumas.
+What we actually need to do is to build new tools on how to connect with our emotions and deep-seated traumas.

 How to Stop Overthinking (What Actually Works Long Term)